We are well into another great winter at Lovell camps.

-The first group of campers set a great tone for the season with unwavering enthusiasm for skiing, snowboarding, rock climbing, swimming and all of our other activities.
-The wide international base of campers meant language lessons were not only in English, but German and French as well.
+The first group of campers sets a great tone for the season with an unwavering enthusiasm for skiing, snowboarding, rock climbing, swimming, and all of our other activities.
+The wide international base of campers meant language lessons were not only in English but German and French as well.
 Our first ski race went great; all the kids were enthralled to compete using their newly acquired skills on skis and snowboards.

-Christmas came quickly and was celebrated in true Lovell Camps fashion, with campers, counselors, friends and family.
-The ensemble was treated to a delicious turkey dinner curated by our talented kitchen team led, on this occasion, by none-other than Mr. Bill.
-On Christmas morning the campers received their presents under the tree and got small gifts from the Lovell Camps team in their very own hand made stockings made earlier on that week.
+Christmas came quickly and was celebrated in true Lovell Camps fashion, with campers, counselors, friends, and family.
+The ensemble was treated to a delicious turkey dinner curated by our talented kitchen team led, on this occasion, by none other than Mr. Bill.
+On Christmas morning the campers received their presents under the tree and got small gifts from the Lovell Camps team in their very own hand made stockings made earlier that week.

-The air of festivity continued right up until New Years, which was in fact even more exciting than Christmas for many of the camper’s.
+The air of festivity continued right up until New Year, which was in fact even more exciting than Christmas for many of the campers.
 That night the campers were treated to panoramic fireworks over the valley and we had the best view right outside the lodge.